NangoHQ/nango/docs/securing-your-instance.md

-By default, your Pizzly's instance does not require an authentication method to access its data.
+By default, your Pizzly instance does not require an authentication method to access its data.
 It's great for local development but not recommended if you plan to use it with production data.

 In this guide, you will learn how to secure your Pizzly instance.